krateng/duplicate-images/README.md

 # Duplicate Image Finder

+This is merely a fork with some adjustments to fit my own needs.

+* Added tolerance value to find significantly more duplicates
+* Added warning on web interface if files are in different folders
+* Added indicator on web interface which image ha the biggest dimensions and file size

+# ORIGINAL README

 ![](https://api.travis-ci.org/philipbl/duplicate-images.svg)

 This Python script finds duplicate images using a [perspective hash (pHash)](http://www.phash.org) to compare images. pHash ignores the image size and file size and instead creates a hash based on the pixels of the image.
 This allows you to find duplicate pictures that have been rotated, have changed metadata, and slightly edited.